Jana Kramer

 Jana Rae Kramer (born December 2, 1983) is an American actress and country singer.
-She is known for her role as Alex Dupre on the television series One Tree Hill.
+She rose to prominence by playing Alex Dupre in the CW's teen drama series One Tree Hill (2009–2012).

 Kramer began her musical career in 2012 and has released two albums: Jana Kramer (2012) and Thirty One (2015).
 The albums produced seven charted singles on Hot Country Songs and Country Airplay, including the top 10 hits "Why Ya Wanna" and "I Got the Boy".
-She competed on season 23 of Dancing with the Stars, finishing in fourth place.
+She competed in season 23 of Dancing with the Stars, finishing in fourth place.

 Early life

-Jana Rae Kramer was born on December 2, 1983, in Rochester Hills, Michigan to Nora and Martin Kramer, who are of German descent.
-She has an elder brother, Steve, who is a sergeant at the Oakland County Sheriff's Office.
-She speaks some German.
-Kramer lived in Dearborn for some time after her parents divorced.
-She attended Rochester Adams High School, where she graduated in 2002.
-Kramer subsequently moved to Los Angeles to pursue an acting career.
+Jana Rae Kramer was born on December 2, 1983, in Rochester Hills, Michigan, United States, to Nora and Martin Kramer.
+She has an elder brother, Steve, a sergeant at the Oakland County Sheriff's Office.
+Nora's paternal grandfather was of German descent through his father and maternal grandfather.
+Her paternal grandmother was also of German descent.
+Nora's maternal grandfather was of Slovak descent.
+Her maternal grandmother was of German and Irish descent.
+Kramer speaks some German.
+She lived in Dearborn for some time after her parents divorced.
+Kramer attended Rochester Adams High School, graduating in 2002.
+She subsequently moved to Los Angeles, California, to pursue an acting career.
 She later moved to Nashville, Tennessee.